Vladimír Resl

-Vladimír Resl (born 3 March 1953) is a Czechoslovakian luger who competed in the late 1970s and early 1980s.
+Vladimír Resl (born 3 March 1953, Liberec) is a Czech former luger who competed for Czechoslovakia in the late 1970s and early 1980s.
 He won the bronze medal in the men's doubles event at the 1978 FIL European Luge Championships in Hammarstrand, Sweden.

 Resl also finished eighth in the men's doubles event at the 1980 Winter Olympics in Lake Placid, New York.